bahp/django-protondx/docs/modules/history/meeting_history.rst

 Topics discussed
 ~~~~~~~~~~~~~~~~

-1. Present the upload page and drag-file function.
+1. Present the upload page and drag & drop functionality

 2. Present the reverse-geocoding function

-3. Present draft Leaflet
+3. Present a draft of the leaflet

 Resulting decisions
 ~~~~~~~~~~~~~~~~~~~

-1. Finish the integration.
+1. Finish website integration

 2. Explore transfer to Amazon Web Services

-3. Include PCR data
+3. Include PCR data on the patient specific view

-4. Introduce user management roles - mostly for doctors
+4. Introduce user management roles - administrators and clinicians

-5. Finalise leaflet - Send by Tuesday for feedback
+5. Finalise leaflet

 ---------------